7 Ways to Support Diversity in the Classroom [With Examples]All Posts

 The good news?
 Your school is already full of students and staff with diverse and amazing backgrounds, abilities and skills!
 All you have to do is start highlighting that diversity.

 Start slowly and intentionally.
 Don’t be afraid to admit when you don’t know the answer, but always try to keep learning and growing.
 Listen to what others around you are saying, and look for feedback and ways to continuously improve.
 Change doesn’t happen overnight, but the most important step is getting started.

 The certified teachers at Prodigy Education who create the in-game educational content care greatly about equity, diversity and inclusion.

-From ethnically-diverse names to choose from, to students' abilities to personalize their avatars to look like them, to questions that go beyond traditional gender roles, our education content creators are always moving toward ensuring that the diverse group of students who play Prodigy are truly represented, and feel included and involved in their learning journey.
+From ethnically-diverse names to choose from, to students' abilities to personalize their avatars to look like them, to questions that go beyond traditional gender norms, our education content creators are always moving toward ensuring that the diverse group of students who play Prodigy are truly represented, and feel included and involved in their learning journey.

-And, if your students have existing Prodigy Math Game accounts, they can modify their avatars even after they've been created.
+And, if your students have existing Prodigy Math accounts, they can modify their avatars even after they've been created.